cern-cta/CTA/tools/cta-admin.1cta.md

 :   Add, change, remove or list the requester mount rules.

+mountslot (ms)

+:   List the read-only mount slots calculated by maintd for tape servers to reserve.

 showqueues (sq)

 :   Show the status of all active queues.
 The bottom section shows requests already being serviced by